ChanningPing/Bottom-Up-and-Top-Down-Attention-for-Image-Captioning-using-efficientdet-pytorch/README.md

 ## bottom-features : efficientdet
 I used efficientdet, which recently has shown high performance in the field of image detection.
 Because my environment was colab, there was a limit(gpu), so it was best to use efficientdet version 1.

+## visual_genome_dataset
+Dealing with visual genome data was very difficult.
+I think it is because the data itself is made with various purposes.
+I spent a lot of time organizing these data into a dataframe for the capture task (although the api provided by the paper's original author existed, it just produced a data form that fits me, which is organized in the 'data' directory).